CoMGL/CoMGL/README.md

 ### Data Process

-- 满足Inductive 的场景设置，划分train/val/test 数据集，去除各部分数据集Main view中多余的边，但Auxiliary view 的边全部保留；
+- To satisfy the inductive setting, divide the train/val/test datasets, remove the redundant edges in the Main view of each dataset, but keep all the edges in the Auxiliary view;
-- 去除val/test 数据集中Main view的所有边，满足"Strict Cold Start" 场景；
+- Remove all edges in the Main view of the val/test datasets to satisfy the "Strict Cold Start" scenario;

 ![](https://cdn.jsdelivr.net/gh/Zaiyun27/Imgur/img/202211132039830.png)